Steve Adler (politician): COVID-19 pandemic and SXSW cancellation

 On March 6, 2020, Adler declared a local state of emergency as a result of the COVID-19 pandemic.
 Adler, along with other city officials, also responded to the outbreak by cancelling Austin's annual SXSW events for the first time since they started in 1987 due to the ongoing health concerns.

 In November 2020, Adler flew to Cabo San Lucas on a private plane with eight or more family members and friends, all from multiple different households, and attended the wedding of his daughter in an inside venue with 20+ individuals.
 Controversy ensued as Adler has encouraged people to stay home amid rising caseloads in Austin.
 Adler has stated that while he regrets making the trip, he "violated no orders or guidelines."

+Cybersecurity and Infrastructure Security Agency

+In December 2021, Adler was appointed to the White House’s Cybersecurity and Infrastructure Security Agency (CISA)'s Advisory Committee by then director Jen Easterly.